 NASPAA Policies Regarding COVID-19

-We are a global community of 320 schools of public governance and administration, and we’re training the next generation of public servant for a changed world.
-We raise up everyone around the world who is working for the public good at this unprecedented time.
+We are a global community of 320 schools of public governance and administration, and we are training the next generation of public servant for a changed world.
+We raise up everyone around the world who is working for the public good at this unprecedented time, especially those addressing social, racial, and global inequities in COVID incidence and response.

 NASPAA has now fully adapted to the public health emergency.

-- As of 4/15 NASPAA’s physical office in Washington, DC remains temporarily closed.
-We have established a virtual office and headquarters with remote work.
-Staff are working full-time and are providing as full a level of service to member schools and the public as possible.
+- As of 7/1 NASPAA’s physical office in Washington DC remains officially closed.
+We have established a virtual office and headquarters with remote work and occasional NASPAA teams will be in the DC office for special projects.
+Staff are working full-time and are providing as high and complete a level of service to member schools and the public as possible.
 Members are encouraged to contact staff via email.
 NASPAA will continue to receive mail and packages, and to make payments electronically and by check.
+The invoices for 2020-21 NASPAA dues have been transmitted electronically to all principal representatives, and are now payable.

-- As of 4/15, all NASPAA travel out of area by staff and volunteers has been cancelled until further notice, and will be restored when conditions permit.
+- As of 4/15, and extended on 7/1 until further notice, ALL NASPAA travel out of area by staff and volunteers has been cancelled, and will be restored when conditions permit.

-NASPAA has taken the following specific actions in response to the public health emergency:
+NASPAA has taken the following specific actions in response to the extended public health emergency:

-- The Vietnam joint meeting with Fulbright University Vietnam in April has been rescheduled to January 2021.
+- The Vietnam joint meeting with Fulbright University Vietnam (set for April) will be rescheduled to a future date.

-- The Accreditation Site visits: All Spring 2020 site visits are now complete.
-Those scheduled after March 7 were occurred virtually or, in some cases, rescheduled to Fall.
-For virtual site visits, COPRA made concerted efforts to ensure that the site visit experience was as comparable as possible to in-person visits.
+- NASPAA Accreditation Site visits: All Spring 2020 site visits were either completed virtually after March 7, or deferred until Fall.
+Decisions on the status of those visits will be made at a future date, as will decisions about Spring 2021 site visits.
+For virtual site visits, COPRA made concerted efforts to ensure that the site visit experience was as comparable as possible to in-person visits, and the Commission will continue to adhere to that practice.

 FUTURE EVENTS, TRAVEL, AND NASPAA HEADQUARTERS